lukaslangrock/ShutdownTimerClassic/README.md

 For installations with the Installer, you should find the folder at `C:\Program Files (x86)\Lukas Langrock\Shutdown Timer Classic`.
 If you opted for the ZIP without an isntaller, copy **all** the files in the ZIP to any folder of your choosing and do not rename any files itself.

-Now, right click in the explorer, select "Open in Terminal" and type `.\ShutdownTimerClassic.exe`, adding the respective arguments using their exact name and seperated by a space:
+Now, right click in the explorer, select "Open in Terminal" and type `.\ShutdownTimerClassic.exe`, adding the respective arguments using their exact name and separated by a space:

 ```
 Argument                 Description